Blackout poetry

 Blackout poetry, or erasure poetry, is a form of found poetry or found object art created by erasing words from an existing text in prose or verse and framing the result on the page as a poem.
 The results can be allowed to stand in situ or they can be arranged into lines or stanzas.

-Writers and visual artists have adopted this form both to achieve a range of cognitive or symbolic effects and to focus on the social or political meanings of erasure.
+Writers and visual artists have used this form to achieve cognitive or symbolic effects and to focus on the social or political meanings of erasure.
 Blackout poetry is a way to give an existing piece of writing a new set of meanings, questions, or suggestions.
 It lessens the trace of authorship but also draws attention to the original text.

 History

 Doris Cross appears to have been among the earliest to utilize this technique, beginning in 1965 with her "Dictionary Columns" book art.
 Other examples before 1980 include: